AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Introduction

 \section{Introduction}

-The local properties of spacetime are determined by the metric, which can be obtained by solving the Einstein equations.
-Different spacetimes with identical metrics can exhibit varied topological structures.
-These structures are not determined by the Einstein equations.
-If one such spacetime is a solution of the Einstein equations, all others with different topologies but the same metric should also be solutions of the same equations.
-There is no reason to neglect these topologically non-trivial solutions.
-Moreover, the topological structures of spacetime may correspond to observable effects~\cite{SW, MJ, AB}.
-It is widely believed that quantum fluctuations can change the topological structures of spacetime~\cite{EW, SR, SS}.
-Thus, the topological structures of spacetime are significant subjects in both classical and quantum gravity.
-One of the interesting spacetime topological structures is the genus.
+The local properties of classical spacetime are determined by the metric, which can be obtained by solving the Einstein equations.
+In addition to local properties, spacetime may possess non-trivial topological invariants, such as genus and homology groups~\cite{MJ}.
+These topological invariants are global properties of spacetime and are independent of the metric~\cite{EW,DM1230}.
+This independence implies that the Einstein equations do not determine the topological invariants.
+Moreover, the topological invariants of spacetime may correspond to observable effects~\cite{SW, MJ, AB}.
+It is widely believed that quantum fluctuations can change the topological invariants of spacetime~\cite{EW, SR, SS}.
+Thus, topological invariants are important topics in both classical and quantum gravity.

-The renormalization problem of four dimensional quantum gravity still has not been solved~\cite{BB}.
+The renormalization problem of four dimensional quantum gravity remains unresolved~\cite{BB}.
 However, three dimensional quantum gravity is renormalizable and lacks bulk graviton excitations~\cite{EW2}.
-It has been proven that three dimensional Einstein pure gravity (with the exception of dark energy, there is no other matter) is equivalent to the Chern-Simons topological field theory~\cite{EW2}.
-Thus, three dimensions are an ideal case for studying topological issues in quantum gravity.
+It has been shown that three dimensional Einstein pure gravity (with no matter except dark energy) is equivalent to the Chern-Simons topological field theory~\cite{EW2}.
+Thus, three dimensions provide an ideal framework for studying topological issues in quantum gravity.
 Despite our universe being at least macroscopically four dimensional, insights from three dimensional studies are believed to offer valuable perspectives~\cite{SS,EW2}.